solene46/c/README.md

-# c
+# C
-C project with codespace container
+C project template with codespace container to start coding.